Jonathan2251/lbd/_sources/gpu.rst.txt

   b_1& b_2
   \end{bmatrix}

-After above matrix form is proved, the Antisymmetric may be proved as follows,
+After the above matrix form is proven, the antisymmetry property
+may be demonstrated as follows:

 .. math::